gustavogibo/Triviagame/README.md

 * Download the ZIP file
 * Extract all the files
 * Open index.html
 * Be ready!
-Once the page loads, the timer will start
+Once the page loads, the timer will start.
+Good luck!

 # Technologies